Overview of the degree program

 A General Certificate of Secondary Education (f.i.
 Realschulabschluss) does qualify to enroll if a candidate has passed the aptitude test in his/her major subject (orchestral instrument) with a score of at least “13” and has passed all the other parts of the aptitude test as well.

-Candidates applying for the aptitude test, who have neither a German general qualification for university entrance nor a degree / graduation in a German speaking course of studies have to submit a DSH certificate for at least the Level DSH-1-GERR (or equivalent).
+Candidates applying for the aptitude test, who have neither a German general qualification for university entrance nor a degree / graduation in a German speaking course of studies have to submit a certificate of German language skills for at least the level B2 (CER).
 The authorization expires if the certificate is not submitted in time.

 |Entrance into the program||only possible in the winter semester|